Rafting through Alaska’s Arctic National Wildlife Refuge.

 Photo Aaron Lang.

 The quintessential trip for an adventure seeking naturalist, this trip is a true wilderness experience in a remote, wild, and rugged corner of Alaska.
 We’ll spend ten days exploring the Marsh Fork and Canning Rivers high in the mountains of the Brooks Range.
 Few birding groups venture into the Refuge, but over many years of leading trips here, the Arctic National Wildlife Refuge has become one of our favorite destinations.
 Of the many incredible birds of the Arctic Refuge, none is shrouded in more mystery than the Gray-headed Chickadee.
-This little-known songbird is the focus for this wilderness rafting adventure.

 The shy and little known Gray-headed Chickadee spends its entire life in the extremely remote valleys in the Brooks Range, the northernmost mountain range in Alaska.
 Despite the nearly complete lack of information on this species in North America, we’ve been successful in finding it in the Arctic National Wildlife Refuge every summer except one since 1997.
 Aside from the allure of the Gray-headed Chickadee, the opportunity to travel through and bird in one of North America’s most remote and inaccessible wilderness areas is draw enough for many birders.
 While we’ve been birding this region for more than three decades, we continue to enjoy new discoveries on nearly every adventure—we go to look for chickadees, but always end up finding so much more.